-TMPRSS2 is an endothelial cell surface protein that is involved in viral entry and spread of coronaviruses including SARS-CoV-2 – the virus that causes COVID19.
+TMPRSS2 is an endothelial cell surface protein that is involved in the viral entry and spread of coronaviruses including severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) – the virus that causes COVID19.
 Blocking TMPRSS2 could potentially be an effective clinical therapy for COVID-19.

 Image Credit: Kateryna Kon/Shutterstock.com